Mtillmann/mtillmann.github.io/posts/installing-ubuntu-server-on-wd-pr2100-in-2024.md

+---
+layout: doc
+date: 2023-12-10
-# Installing Ubuntu Server 22.04 on the WD PR2100 in late 2023
+title: Installing Ubuntu Server 22.04 on the WD PR2100 in late 2023
+tags:
+  - western-digital
+  - pr2100
+  - nas
+  - digital-freedom
+  - right-to-repair
+  - linux
+  - ubuntu
+---

 > Disclaimer: do this at your own risk, I'm not responsible for any damage to your device.
 Also, I'm not a linux expert, I just followed the guide and figured out how to get the hardware control working.
 Please do not do this with a machine that has important data on it.